Nursing Home Abuse Lawyer Knoxville, TN

 - Torn, stained or bloody undergarments and/or unexplained sexually transmitted diseases may indicate sexual abuse and/or rape

-- Retaliation for filing a complaint
+- Retaliation for filing a complaint in nursing homes

 Should I bring a lawsuit for nursing home negligence?

 Oftentimes, family members of nursing home residents provide the only protection a nursing home resident may have.
 Family members cannot take a resident’s care for granted or assume that adequate protections are in place.
 Abuse and neglect in nursing homes may manifest in physical harm, sexual abuse, financial abuse, mental and psychological damage, and even the death of your loved one.
 If you are concerned that your loved one is being victimized by a caregiver or is suffering from neglect or abuse in a nursing home, please do not hesitate to call us.
 We can help you determine whether a lawsuit is the appropriate course of action to protect your loved one and put a stop to any abuse or neglect that may be happening.